3mdeb/verified-boot/measured_boot.md

 ## Measured Boot and the Trusted Platform Module

-The Trusted Platform Module (TPM) is a secure cryptoprocessor, a dedicated microprocessor seperate from the CPU, able to perform cryptographic operations in a secure, tamper resistant environment.
+The Trusted Platform Module (TPM) is a secure cryptoprocessor, a dedicated microprocessor separate from the CPU, able to perform cryptographic operations in a secure, tamper resistant environment.
 The TPM was created by the Trusted Computing Group, which maintains and develops its specification[^TPM_Spec].
 The second edition of the specification is published